Students

 Grants and Awards

 The Centre for Community Engaged Learning funds student-led projects that partner with BC-based community organizations.
-Grants are made available so you can help address community priorities through projects that you design and execute.
-Build on your experience working with the community, and get creative with what you can do to address community needs.
+Grants are available so you can design and execute projects to address community priorities.
+Build your experience working with the community, and get creative in addressing social issues.